department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need/after-you-apply.md

 Find out what happens after you apply for a pre-need eligibility determination for burial in a VA national cemetery.

+**Note**: We have received a record number of applications for pre-need eligibility, and it's slowing down our approval process.
+We will let you know that we've received your application, as well as when we expect to make a decision.
+We're sorry for the delay.

 </div>

 ### How long does it take VA to make a decision?